square/maker/.github/CONTRIBUTING.md

 To release your approved PR, simply merge it to `master` via squash.

 [semantic-release](https://semantic-release.gitbook.io/semantic-release/) will run on Github Actions to determine the next version based on the commits and publish a new version to [npm](https://www.npmjs.com/package/@square/maker) and [GitHub](https://github.com/square/maker/releases).

+#### Pre-releases
+For instructions on how to do pre-releases, refer to the [semantic-release docs](https://github.com/semantic-release/semantic-release/blob/master/docs/recipes/pre-releases.md).